Belarus entry requirements for Nigeria passport holders

 Frequently asked questions

-No. There is no visa-on-arrival for Nigerian citizens.
+No. Nigerian passport holders cannot get a visa on arrival in Belarus.
 You must obtain a visa from a Belarusian embassy or consulate before you travel.
+There is no exception for short stays.

 Official sources